 The losses in our funds present some tax-loss harvesting opportunities for us.
 Should we pursue it?
 More on that next month…

 We’re not thinking of buying a home at least until 2020 so we have some time to recoup losses.
 Also, we can postpone buying or we can sell some stock funds in our other brokerage account instead, if the stocks are beating the bonds then.
-It’s a win/win when you diversify. 😉
+There’s potential for a win/win situation when you diversify. 😉